MelissaEsplin.com

 • I N S T R U C T I O N S •

+Print & cut out and assemble the pattern (see the download button below).
+Lay pattern flat on a piece of leather or felt.
+Tape pattern down with packing tape or equivalent.
+Punch holes, THEN cut out outline.
 Thread the flat end through the buckle.
 Insert the oblong hole through the filange of the buckle.
 Sew the end onto the buckle with your needle & thread, tying a square knot to secure ends.
+Wrap around your wrist twice & buckle!

-If you’re a pet owner or have a friend who is, these bracelets could double as a cat/dog collar.
+If you're a pet owner or have a friend who is, these bracelets could double as a cat/dog collar.
 Just add a D-ring & a doggie tag!
-Also, if you’d like to win one of the lasered bracelets, click here.
+Also, if you'd like to win one of the lasered bracelets, click here.
+Wasn't that easy?
+Click the download button below to download a printable version of the instructions, supplies & the pattern.

 This tutorial/freebie is free for personal use and should not be distributed/republished without my consent.
 Altering the file NOT ALLOWED.
 If you would like to use this tutorial for commercial purposes, please email me.
 Thanks!